colebrookson/website/_pages/brookson-cv.md

 The ESA Council is a representative body that includes leadership from the disciplinary and geographic units and reflects the diversity of ESA’s members.
 I represent the student section to the council, and promote student participation in advancing ESA's mission.

+**Diversity, Equity, & Inclusion Committee Member - Society for Open and Reproducible Ecology & Evolution (Dec 2021 - Present)**

+The DEI committee focuses on advancing SORTEE's mission to make science a more equitable place.
+My role is as the consultant to the Membership Committee, helping to identify groups that are not equitably represented in the membership, and make recommendations to the membership committee.

+**Advocacy Committee Member - Society for Open and Reproducible Ecology & Evolution (Dec 2021 - Present)**

+I work as a project drafter for the committee, identifying projects to promote and advocate for open science initiatives within the Society and more broadly.

 **Education & Outreach Committee Member - Society for Open and Reproducible Ecology & Evolution** (Sept 2020 - Present)

 This committee focuses on directing outreach and education initiatives towards members of the scientific community to promote open and accessible research in ecology and evolution.
 I contribute to program development, annual meeting programming, and developing online resources.